Sireesha-Dadisetti/-Grocery-Sales-Dashboard-Inspired-by-Blinkit-/README.md

 >  Built as a portfolio project with guidance from a YouTube tutorial, adapted and customized for hands-on learning.
 ## Files Included
 - `BlinkIT Grocery Data.xlsx` – Raw dataset used for analysis
+- `Blinkit - Dashboard.pbix` – Power BI dashboard file
-- `Blinkit - Dashboard.pdf` – Exported version of the Power BI dashboard (view-only)
+- `Blinkit - Dashboard.pdf` – Exported version of the Power BI dashboard

 ## Tools & Technologies
 - **Power BI Desktop** – for dashboard creation